ismailmubarik/AWS-SAA-C02-Course/08-EC2-Basics/notes.md

 Raw CPU, memory, local storage capacity, and type Resource ratios: Some might have more CPU while others have more storage.
-Storage and Data network Bandwidth
+Instance type will also influence Storage and Data network Bandwidth we get

-Influences the architecture and vendor.
+Instance type can influence the architecture and vendor.
 AMD CPU vs Intel CPU

-Influcences features and capabilities with that instance
+Influcences features and capabilities with that instance e.g. GPU or FPGAs

 #### EC2 Categories